-About 40 miles northwest of Truth or Consequences, New Mexico is the former mining boomtown of Chloride.
-When mule skinner, freighter, and veteran prospector, Harry Pye discovered silver float in the Black Range Mountains in 1879, it would spawn one of New Mexico’s biggest mining rushes.
+About 40 miles northwest of Truth or Consequences, New Mexico, is the former mining boomtown of Chloride.
+When mule skinner, freighter, and veteran prospector Harry Pye discovered silver float in the Black Range Mountains in 1879, it would spawn one of New Mexico’s most significant mining rushes.

-It was when Pye was delivering freight for the Army from Hillsboro to Camp Ojo Caliente that he discovered the silver in the canyon where Chloride would be born.
+When Pye was delivering freight for the Army from Hillsboro to Camp Ojo Caliente, he discovered the silver in the canyon where Chloride would be born.
 When he had the sample assayed, he was thrilled to learn that it was high-grade “chloride of silver,” a term for which the town would later take its name.
-After completing his freight contract, he returned to the canyon with a few other prospectors and found the “Mother Lode,” which was called the “Pye Lode.”
+After completing his freight contract, he returned to the canyon with a few other prospectors and found the “Mother Lode,” called the “Pye Lode.”

-Immediately a tent city was born with the first log building completed in 1879.
-But for Harry Pye, he would not live to enjoy his new found fortune.
+Immediately a tent city was born, with the first log building completed in 1879.
+But for Harry Pye, he would not live to enjoy his newfound fortune.
 The area was rife with Apache, who were unhappy with prospectors and settlers invading their lands.
-Just a few months after Pye found the mother lode, he was confronted by the hostile Indians and when his pistol jammed as he tried to fend them off, he was killed.
+A few months after Pye found the mother lode, he was confronted by the hostile Indians, and when his pistol jammed as he tried to fend them off, he was killed.

 By the following year, a tent city filled the entire canyon.
 The camp boasted seven businesses, including the Pioneer Store, and over 20 substantial houses.
 The mining camp was first called Pyetown, then Bromide before it took on its permanent name of Chloride.

 Though the camp was under constant threat of Indian attacks, which continued until as late as 1887, the new settlement thrived.
-By June 1881, Chloride had 8 saloons, 3 general stores, 3 restaurants, a lumberyard, 2 butcher shops, a boarding house, livery stable, post office, a Justice of the Peace, and the Pioneer Stage Line ran through town.
+By June 1881, Chloride had eight saloons, three general stores, three restaurants, a lumberyard, two butcher shops, a boarding house, livery stable, post office, a Justice of the Peace, and the Pioneer Stage Line ran through town.

-A number of mines were started including the Silver Monument, the largest and most productive mine, as well as the U. S. Treasury, the New Era, the White Mountain, the Wall Street, and several others.
+Several mines were started, including the Silver Monument, the largest and most productive mine, as well as the U. S. Treasury, the New Era, the White Mountain, the Wall Street, and several others.

-Unlike many mining camps of the American West, Chloride never took on the violent and lawless reputation they had.
-For the most part, its citizens were quiet and peaceful, its worst threat being that of the fierce Apache.
-Chloride did; however, have a large tree they called the “Hangin’ Tree,” which continues to stand in the middle of Wall Street.
+Unlike many mining camps of the American West, Chloride never took on a violent and lawless reputation.
+For the most part, its citizens were quiet and peaceful; its worst threat was that of the fierce Apache.
+Chloride did, however, have a large tree they called the “Hangin’ Tree,” which continues to stand in the middle of Wall Street.
 Perhaps it was this “threat” that helped to keep people in line.
-No one was ever known to have been actually hanged from the tree, but it was often utilized when rowdy or drunken cowboys or miners got out of hand.
+No one was ever known to have been hanged from the tree, but it was often utilized when rowdy or drunken cowboys or miners got out of hand.
 In those cases, the disorderly man would be dunked in the stock tank and chained to the tree until he came to his senses.

-One notable incident during Chloride’s heydays was when a number of town citizens began to receive letters maligning the reputations of several residents in 1886.
-Soon, a committee was formed to investigate the scandalous letters, which pointed to a 65-year-old physician by the name of James Reekie, who had been practicing in Chloride since 1881.
+One notable incident during Chloride’s heydays was when several town citizens began to receive letters maligning the reputations of several residents in 1886.
+Soon, a committee was formed to investigate the scandalous letters, which pointed to a 65-year-old physician named James Reekie, who had been practicing in Chloride since 1881.
 Determined to be rid of the offender, a group of some 30 citizens soon dragged Dr. Reekie to the edge of town, where they tarred and feathered him and ordered him out of the camp.

 Over the years, the mining district produced about $500,000 in silver and other ores.
-Mining continues in the area for Zeolite, a mineral utilized in agricultural products, water and air filtration, and numerous other consumer products.
+Mining continues in the area for Zeolite, a mineral utilized in agricultural products, water, air filtration, and numerous other consumer products.

-Its historic main street is lined with false front structures, as well as adobe buildings, some restored and some suffering the effects of time.
-There are two cemeteries in Chloride which can be viewed.
+Its historic main street is lined with false-front structures and adobe buildings, some restored, and some are suffering the effects of time.
+There are two cemeteries in Chloride that can be viewed.
 The 200-year-old oak “Hangin’ Tree” tree still stands in the middle of Wall Street.

-Though all of the buildings in this historic town are quite interesting the Pioneer Store Museum is the highlight of the visit.
-The museum, situated in the original 1880 log building, features original store fixtures, pre-1900 merchandise, photographs, town documents and numerous artifacts from early mining activities.
-The Pioneer Store was built by a Canadian by the name of James Dalglish, who operated the store until 1897.
+Though all of the buildings in this historic town are quite interesting, the Pioneer Store Museum is the highlight of the visit.
+The museum, situated in the original 1880 log building, features original store fixtures, pre-1900 merchandise, photographs, town documents, and numerous artifacts from early mining activities.
+The Pioneer Store was built by a Canadian named James Dalglish, who operated the store until 1897.
 Afterward, he leased it to individuals who continued store operations until 1908.
-At that time, it was sold to the U.S. Treasury Mining Company, who utilized it as a commissary for their employees.
+At that time, it was sold to the U.S. Treasury Mining Company, which utilized it as a commissary for its employees.

 In 1923, the owners closed the store, boarding up the windows and doors, and left all the furnishings and merchandise inside.
-For almost seven decades the store remained untouched, as bats and rats made their home of it.
+For almost seven decades, the store remained untouched, as bats and rats made their home of it.
 Finally, the building was sold in 1989, but it would take many years before it was fully refurbished to the state it is today.
-The Pioneer Store, as well as the adjacent Monte Cristo Saloon, are listed on the New Mexico State Register of Cultural Properties.
+The Pioneer Store and the adjacent Monte Cristo Saloon are listed on the New Mexico State Register of Cultural Properties.

 Chloride also provides Walking Tour brochures, a rest area, and RV Park for visitors.